You are currently viewing Low Vision Telescopes for Distance, Intermediate, and Near as Low Visual Aids

 Low Vision Telescopes for Distance, Intermediate, and Near as Low Visual Aids

-Telescopes and binoculars are multi-lens devices that are used by the visually impaired for viewing the distance but can be designed or adapted for use at the closer viewing distances of intermediate and near.
+Telescopes and binoculars are multi-lens devices that are used by the visually impaired, offering enhanced viewing capabilities for distance.
+These devices can also be tailored or modified to assist with closer viewing needs at intermediate and near distances.

-While most of us are familiar with the common celestial telescopes and bird-watching binoculars, the systems for use by those with low vision are miniaturized versions.
+While many of us are acquainted with the typical celestial telescopes and bird-watching binoculars, the systems designed for individuals with low vision are compact and specialized versions.

 The optical aids discussed here are different from the high-tech head-borne devices which use digital magnification.
 These high-tech devices are discussed in a separate article: Comparison of 14 Head-Borne Digital Magnifiers for Low Vision.